geneontology/geneontology.github.io/_docs/go-annotation-file-gaf-format-10.md

 * DB:sequence_id
 * GO:GO_id

-    This field is not mandatory overall, but is required for some evidence codes (see below and the [evidence code documentation](http://geneontology.org/page/guide-go-evidence-codes) for details); cardinality 0, 1, >1; for cardinality >1 use a pipe to separate entries (e.g. CGSC:pabA\|CGSC:pabB)
+ this field is not mandatory overall, but is required for some evidence codes (see below and the [evidence code documentation](http://geneontology.org/page/guide-go-evidence-codes) for details); cardinality 0, 1, >1; for cardinality >1 use a pipe to separate entries (e.g. CGSC:pabA\|CGSC:pabB)

-*Note*: This field is used to hold an additional identifier for annotations using certain evidence codes (IC, IEA, IGI, IPI, ISS).
+Note: This field is used to hold an additional identifier for annotations using certain evidence codes (IC, IEA, IGI, IPI, ISS).
 For example, it can identify another gene product to which the annotated gene product is similar (ISS) or interacts with (IPI).
 More information on the meaning of **with or from** column entries is available in the [evidence code documentation](http://geneontology.org/page/guide-go-evidence-codes) entries for the relevant codes.

 Cardinality = 0 is not recommended, but is permitted because cases can be found in literature where no database identifier can be found (e.g. physical interaction or sequence similarity to a protein, but no ID provided).
 Cardinality = 0 is not allowed for ISS annotations made after October 1, 2006.
 Annotations where evidence is IGI, IPI, or ISS and with cardinality = 0 should link to an explanation of why there is no entry in **with**.
 Cardinality may be >1 for any of the evidence codes that use with; for IPI and IGI cardinality >1 has a special meaning (see evidence documentation for more information).
 For cardinality >1 use a pipe to separate entries (e.g. FB:FBgn1111111\|FB:FBgn2222222).